The Museum’s collection of conodont microfossils is particularly strong in Carboniferous material, and includes an online database.

-Cambrian, Permian and Triassic are currently under-represented.
+The Cambrian, Permian and Triassic periods are currently under-represented.

-The condont collection smaller sub-collections from Australia, Belgium, Belize, Brazil, Canada, China, the Czech Republic, France, Italy, Latvia, New Zealand Saudi Arabia, Sweden and Turkey.
+We also hold smaller sub-collections from Australia, Belgium, Belize, Brazil, Canada, China, the Czech Republic, France, Italy, Latvia, New Zealand Saudi Arabia, Sweden and Turkey.

 Intended for academic and industrial micropalaeontologists interested in conodonts.
 Searching the database gives broad information about discrete collections in the Museum's conodont collection.